CyberDatta/CyberDatta/README.md

 # About Me 😁
-🔭 I’m currently a fourth year Computer Science Undergrad at PEC, Chd.
+🔭 I’m currently a fourth year Computer Science Undergrad at Punjab Engineering College, Chandigarh(India).
 <br>
 👯 I’m looking to collaborate on projects!
 <br>